 For adults, there is a burgeoning nightlife with bars, pubs, clubs, and outdoor events all year round – all within walking distance to your new home.
 Centretown also the main branch of the Ottawa Public Library and is in close proximity to Chinatown and Little Italy.

 You will be surrounded by a never-ending choice of restaurants in Centretown from family-friendly to fine dining and outdoor cafes, coffee shops, and fast food outlets.
 There are several grocery stores and speciality food stores as well as convenience shops for your nutritional needs.

 Shopping abounds in Centretown Ottawa.
 The four level Rideau Centre offers 180 stores from high-end establishments such as Nordstroms and Tiffany & Co. to budget friendly as well as a 35,000 sqft newly renovated dining hall.
 Byward Market right next door has smaller boutiques, gift shops, and outdoor vendor stalls.
 Bank and Elgin are the main commercial streets in Centretown with everything you need from banks to bookstores to pharmacies and more.
 A short walk will take you to the Glebe where you will find a plethora of designer shops and speciality stores.

-Centretown has a mix of every generation and people, empty nesters, families, young professionals, and students in its population of approximately 24,000.
+Living in Centretown will give you a mix of every generation and people, empty nesters, families, young professionals, and students in its population of approximately 24,000.

 Location and Transportation